-The Memorial Tournament is an annual PGA Tour event founded and hosted by Jack Nicklaus at his Muirfield Village Golf Club, in Dublin, Ohio.
+The Memorial Tournament is a PGA Tour event founded and hosted by Jack Nicklaus at his Muirfield Village Golf Club in Dublin, Ohio.
 It is traditionally held in early June, between the PGA Championship the U.S. Open.

 While the event isn’t a major or a World Golf Championship event, it does retain an elevated status on the PGA Tour, as winners receive a three-year exemption on tour, which is one more year than in standard events.

 The event is also one of five on the PGA Tour that have an invitational status.

 At the Masters in 1966, Nicklaus spoke of a desire to create a tournament that also had a global interest and catered to the traditions of the sport like the Masters, but one that also gave back to charitable organizations in his hometown area of Columbus, Ohio.

 Nicklaus designed the course and it was opened in 1974, hosting the tournament for the first time two years later.